ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   (_Cloud Native Computing Foundation_) at the Incubation level.
 If the proposal is accepted, there should be very little change to development models or governance, already fully open and following open-source best practice.
-From the overview of the proposal, this happens after an increasing number of users have requested a donation to a foundation, to get the final piece of insurance on the commitment to open-source required for building large projects on top of Cilium.
-The CNCF was naturally considered, as the core focus of Cilium is to provide networking and security for cloud-native environments and it goals align well with those of the Foundation.
+From proposal overview, a number of users looking to build large projects on Cilium have requested a donation to a foundation, to get the final piece of insurance on the commitment to open source.
+The CNCF was naturally considered, as the core focus of Cilium is to provide networking and security for cloud-native environments and its goals align well with those of the Foundation.

 <!--2021-02-24-->
 * [_Sysdig contributes Falco's kernel module, eBPF probe, and libraries to the CNCF_](https://sysdig.com/blog/sysdig-contributes-falco-kernel-ebpf-cncf/).